Ventolus/crypto-snake-battle/README.md

    - 🌟 Solana (S) - $40
    - ⭐ Binance (B) - $30
    - 🐕 Dogecoin (Ð) - $20
-3. Avoid hitting walls, yourself, or the other player
+3. Avoid hitting walls or yourself
+4. Game speeds up as you score more points
-4. Submit your score to earn $SNAKE tokens!
+5. Submit your score to earn $SNAKE tokens!

 ### Earning Rewards
 1. **Connect Wallet** - Click "Connect Wallet" and approve